KhaiTTNguyen/CIS_4517_DataIntensive_and_CloudComputing/Project_5/README.md

 $ find /c /v "" "<localOutputFolder>/<combined.txt>"
 ```

-A run-through example and instructions on deployment on cloud with Amazon Elastic MapReduce and S3 can be viewed in the [Report](https://github.com/KhaiTTNguyen/CIS_4517_DataIntensive_and_CloudComputing/tree/master/Project_5/Report) folder.
+For more visuals, a run-through example and instructions on deployment on cloud with Amazon Elastic MapReduce and S3 can be viewed in the [Report](https://github.com/KhaiTTNguyen/CIS_4517_DataIntensive_and_CloudComputing/tree/master/Project_5/Report) folder.

 ### 2. Pandas Analytics